microsoft/GraphView/README.md

   gdb.Close();
 }
 ```
-Please read the user manual for the full language specification, functionality and programming API's.
+Please read the [user manual][manual] for the full language specification, functionality and programming API's.

 Get Help
 -----------